planttheidea/jile/README.md

 #### How it works

-Any styles that you declare in the object passed to the `jile` function are parsed, scoped, autoprefixed, and converted into valid CSS which is injected into the head of the document.
+Any styles that you declare in the object passed to the `jile` function are parsed, scoped, autoprefixed, and converted into CSS which is injected into the head of the document as a `<style>` tag.
 Scoping entails hashing selectors (only ID and Class selectors will be hashed) so that you can use the same selector (such as `.container`) in many components without worrying about specificity or collision.
 The return from the `jile` function is a map of the selector names you provided to their respective hashed output names.

 #### Why